matiboy/totp-generator/README.md

 * lock interface with/out password
 * auto-lock after *n* seconds (configurable, can be disabled) or manual lock (Press `l`)
-* copy to clipboard (devices that support this can be checked at [copypasta](https://github.com/alacritty/copypasta), the library used for this feature)
+* copy to clipboard (for supported devices: [copypasta](https://github.com/alacritty/copypasta), the library used for this feature)
 * 4 "fonts"
 * display how many seconds until each token expires